bac-lac/GA-PoC/README.md

 ## Run the Application Locally

-1. Add "allowPublicKeyRetrieval=true" to the URL entry in the database.xml file.
+1. Append "\&amp;allowPublicKeyRetrieval=true" as a parameter to the URL entry under the configure function in the init.sh file.
 1. Build the application container as per the above [Container Image Build](#container-image-build) instructions.
 1. cp ./docker/example.env ./docker/local.env
 1. Edit the local.env as required.